+The draft intersection control analysis considers 6 alternatives including a do nothing alternative.
 Considerations including traffic operations, construction and maintenance costs, safety, system context, and right of way / access impacts were all studied.
-The report also describes other costs that are more difficult to quantify such as construction delay costs, opportunity costs, impacts to private businesses and right-of-way impacts.
+The report also describes other costs that are more difficult to quantify such as construction delay costs, opportunity costs, impacts to private businesses, or right-of-way impacts.

-Overall, alternatives 4 and 5 show the greatest benefit for operations and safety, but also have the largest construction costs including right-of-way acquisition.
-Alternatives 1 and 2 have much more modest construction costs yet the operational benefits and safety benefits are not nearly what can be achieved with the roundabout options.
-Alternative 3 does not meet operational standards.
+Overall, the roundabout alternatives (alternatives 4 and 5) show the greatest benefit for operations and safety, but also have the largest construction cost, which includes right-of-way acquisition.
+Alternatives 1 and 2 have much more modest construction cost yet the operational benefits and safety benefits are not nearly what can be achieved with the roundabout options.
+Alternative 3, where both intersections are signalized, does not meet operational standards.

 Based on future traffic operations and potential savings related to safety, Alternative 5 is recommended as the long-term preferred alternative for these study intersections.
-If a short term solution is desired, Alternatives 1 or 2 could be implemented at a significantly lower cost.
+If a short term solution is desired, Alternative 1 or 2 could be implemented at a significantly lower cost.